adrianmalacoda/robut-editor/README.md

 The general policy is that master is always buildable and should run fine, but there's no guarantees.

-Also, [build artifacts](https://gitlab.monarch-pass.net/malacoda/text-editor-8000/-/jobs/artifacts/master/download?job=build-apk) from master are available on the Monarch Pass GitLab.
-Note that as of now these builds are not signed so you'll need to sign them yourself before installing them.
-Use at your own risk!

 ## License
 GNU General Public License version 3, see [LICENSE](./license).